cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Distributed Database Topologies

-Using replica clusters, you can create distributed database topologies based on PostgreSQL that span different Kubernetes clusters, enabling hybrid and multi-cloud scenarios.
-With CloudNativePG, you can:
+Leverage replica clusters to craft [distributed database topologies](replica_cluster.md#distributed-topology) for PostgreSQL that span across various Kubernetes clusters, facilitating hybrid and multi-cloud deployments.
+With CloudNativePG, you gain powerful capabilities, including:

-- Declaratively control which PostgreSQL cluster is the primary.
+- **Declarative Primary Control**: Easily specify which PostgreSQL cluster acts as the primary.
-- Seamlessly demote the current primary and promote another PostgreSQL cluster (typically in another region) without the need to re-clone the former primary.
+- **Seamless Primary Switchover**: Effortlessly demote the current primary and promote another PostgreSQL cluster, typically located in a different region, without needing to re-clone the former primary.

-This setup can function across two or more regions, relying solely on object stores for replication, with a maximum guaranteed RPO of 5 minutes.
-This feature is currently unique to CloudNativePG.
+This setup can efficiently operate across two or more regions, using only object stores for replication, and guarantees a maximum RPO (Recovery Point Objective) of 5 minutes.
+This advanced feature is uniquely provided by CloudNativePG, ensuring robust data integrity and continuity across diverse environments.

 ### Tablespace support